aadarsharma/Transafer/README.md

 ### 2. Dashboard
 ![Dashboard Page](./images/1.png)

-- **Description:** The dashboard provides users with a comprehensive overview of their account, including their current balance, recent transactions, and any pending actions.
+- **Description:** The dashboard provides users with a comprehensive overview of their account.

 ### 3. Transfer
 ![Transfer Page](./images/2.png)